dvsa/azure-logger/README.md

 }
 ```

-## APPINSIGHTS_INSTRUMENTATIONKEY
+## APPLICATIONINSIGHTS_CONNECTION_STRING

-When using an Azure function app the following environment variable must be present and contain the key for the application insights instance you wish to use.
+When using an Azure function app the following environment variable must be present and contain the connection string for the application insights instance you wish to use.

-APPINSIGHTS_INSTRUMENTATIONKEY
+APPLICATIONINSIGHTS_CONNECTION_STRING